 Trigger Points & Women’s Health

-This workshop specifically addresses symptoms that many women present with, such as migraine, bladder issues, painful periods, bowel symptoms, pregnancy-related pain, and more.
+This workshop specifically addresses symptoms that many women present with, such as migraine, bladder issues (urgency, frequency, leakage, nocturia), painful periods (dysmenorrhea), dyspareunia, bowel symptoms (including IBS), pregnancy-related pain, and more.

 We will be locating and treating TrPs in the trapezius, sternocleidomastoid, temporalis, pectoralis major, quadratus lumborum, rectus abdominis, transverse abdominis, and external obliques.
 Attendees will also practice palpation techniques to discover and treat TrPs in the hip adductors, and gluteal muscles.

-We’ll also discuss intrapelvic / pelvic floor TrPs, and their effects on the pelvic and genital area.
+We’ll also discuss how to treat intrapelvic/pelvic floor TrPs, and their effects on the pelvic/genital/rectal and urinary tract area.

 - detailed palpation techniques of muscles for trigger points, treatment techniques, post-treatment protocol, latent/active TrPs, contraindications.

-- discuss the muscles that play a causal role in these issues – and how to deactivate their trigger points.
+- discuss the muscles that play a causal role in these issues – and how to deactivate the involved trigger points.